obecerra3/OpenWorldJS/README.md

 ## Basic structure

+## 'maze.js'

+Currently everything is initialized in the **'maze.js'** file located in **_src/js/maze.js_**

+## Features

+- ### Controls

+  WASD/ Arrow Keys to move
+  C to crouch
+  Shift to run
+  Space to Jump

+  0 to Enter/Exit Orbit Controls
+  -> WASD to move camera
+  -> 9 to increase orbit speed
+  -> 1 to decrease orbit speed

+  g to toggle Zero Gravity, Low Gravity, Normal Gravity

+  ### Debug Commands

+  Use input in the top right corner to enter commands for debugging purposes during the game.
+For example run1 toggles faster player movement speed, run0 toggles normal player movement speed.
+Full uses are in PlayerInputHandler.js.

+  ### Collider.js/ Ray.js

+  Raycasting and collider support to check for collisions with meshes or if a game entity is grounded.

+  ### Physics.js

+  Wrapper for Ammo library functions used for initializing Ammo, creating rigidbodies, creating and updated dynamic rigidbodies, and creating Terrain collider meshes from height data.

-- ### Libraries
+- ### Terrain.js

+  Uses GLSL terrain.vert and terrain.frag as well as Terrain.js and the CDLOD algorithm created by felixpalmer.
+  The height_data is generated in Terrain.js and used as a sampler2D texture for the vertex shader.
+The current idea is to use MirroredRepeatWrapping of a low frequency band of Perlin noise as the base for the terrain.
+From here we will introduce a feature agents data structure to add terrain points procedurally that will modify the final vertice heights (e.g. a mountain range set of points that increase the amplitude of the noise data).

+  Terrain physics is handled by a moving chunk of height data centered on the player position which is updated once the player moves past Terrain.UPDATE_DISTANCE.
+The shape of the ammo height data mesh collider is updated instead of deleting/ creating a new collider.
+There is also a mesh created on the CPU side (Terrain.collider_mesh) which is used for raycasting to check if the player is grounded.

+  ### MazeEngine.js

+  Using static binary finally of a procedurally generated Maze.
+Still in development.

+  ### Animator.js

+  Wrapper handling animation blending and control for threejs.

+  Player animation FSM is still in development.

+  ### Debug.js

+  Holds several debugging components such as the Ammo Debug Drawer for drawing collider shapes in ammo using threejs as well as stats.js.

+  ### Modified PointerLockControls.js

+  The default up vector for three objects in this scene is (0, 0, 1).
+PointerLockControls has been modified to work with these constraints.

+  ### Multiplayer.js

+  Multiplayer support in development.

+## Libraries

 The libraries we are using are in the **lib** directory

 - **draco** is for faster glb/gltf model loading

 - **three-instanced-mesh** is to do instancing of 3d meshes to render them faster (draw a bunch of models in one draw command)

 - **'ammo.js'** is the physics engine

 - **'AmmoDebugDrawer.js'** is how we debug the physics

 - **'GLTFLoader.js'** is for loading 3d models that are in the form of gltf/glb files which are I think the fastest way to store/load them in 3js

 - **'stats.min.js'** is for the stats that appear in the top left of the screen when the game is running

 - **'three.min.js'** is the graphics library.

-## 'maze.js'

-Currently everything is initialized in the **'maze.js'** file located in **_src/js/maze.js_**

-- ### Main Game Loop

-  The main game loop is in maze.js in the `update()` function.
-Most classes have an update loop that gets called either from there or from another class that feeds them the info.

-- ### Constants

-  Utils has a bunch of constants, so when you need a new constant you can define it there and access it any where using `Utils.SOME_CONSTANT`

-- ### Event Queue

-  The event queue in **'maze.js'** is for adding an event (some code you want to be run in the action component and not letting it run until the verify function you include returns true)

-- ### Action Function

-  - The Action Function is for initializing stuff that relies on something else to be initialized

-  - You can add arguments to the action function in an arguments array

-## Next Steps

-- ### Animations

-  Animations are also still buggy since the Player finite state machine is not tested fully.

-- ### Terrain

-  Finish implementing first a simple terrain on a single Plane Mesh.
-This will use height values calculated from a noise function.
-This noise function will later be dependent on the biome the current terrain belongs to.
-The heightmap generated will also undergo a processing stage using feature agents to carve terrain features (such as lakes, rivers, valleys, mountains, plains, etc...).
-From here the heightmap data can be used by a vertex shader to place vertices according to heights.
-A fragment shader will get texture information from the current biome of the chunk and the gradient of the terrain to place the correct texture.

-- ### Observer Pattern

-  How a lot of these classes will communicate.

 ## Notes